ireasor/sonar-export/README.md

 Build it using:

-``mvn clean compile assembly:single``
+``mvn clean install``

-Run it using:
+To run it, cd into the target directory from your Maven build and run:

-``java -jar target/sonar-export-1.0-jar-with-dependencies.jar SERVER:PORT PROJECTID1,PROJECTID2 USERNAME:PASSWORD [-includeCoverage]``
+``java -jar sonar-export-1.0.1.jar SERVER:PORT PROJECTID1,PROJECTID2 USERNAME:PASSWORD [-includeCoverage]``

 For example:

-``java -jar target/sonar-export-1.0-jar-with-dependencies.jar localhost:9000 Customer-ProjectA,Customer-ProjectB admin:admin -includeCoverage``
+``java -jar sonar-export-1.0.1.jar localhost:9000 Customer-ProjectA,Customer-ProjectB admin:admin -includeCoverage``

 -includeCoverage is an optional parameter that will include a coverage report.
 The file will be output to the current directory as a file named results.xls.

+If you would like to distribute the binary to somebody or move it from the Maven target directory, you will need to include the /lib directory from the target directory as well.
+When running the jar, it expects the lib directory to be in the same location.

 ## Caveats and limitations: